Maxwellwr/factorio-charge-transmission/README.md

 ### How does LuaForce::worker\_robots\_battery\_modifier affect chargers

 In short, it does not!
 It only changes the maximum charge a bot can have, with average/over time consumption staying the same.
-Usually what happens is bigger use spikes, if any, but the same consumption under regular circunstances stays the same on a factory faction with or without the modifier.
+Usually what happens is bigger use spikes, if any, but the same consumption under regular circumstances stays the same on a factory faction with or without the modifier.
 And the modifier is really useful to alleviate charging headaches to start with...

 ### I found a bug!
 Please fix it

 Sure!
 But I'll need a bug report for it.
-Describing what you were doing (+ steps to replicate the issue), what other mods you have installed, what version of this mod you have and if possible, sending me your bugged savegame.
+Describing what you were doing (+ steps to replicate the issue), what other mods you have installed, what version of this mod you have and if possible, sending me your bugged save-game.
 All these steps will make your issue much easier to diagnose and to be fixed.

 ***DO NOT post your bug report here on the mod portal***, as it doesn't notify the mod maintainers about new posts or replies so it may take literal weeks for stuff to be noticed.
 Please, *please*, use the [forum thread](https://forums.factorio.com/viewtopic.php?f=97&t=49853) or [github repo](https://github.com/dustine/ChargeTransmission/issues) to make your bug report.